 Get the bare minimum you will need installed by selecting menu option 03.

-We try to make install options independent of each other but there may be dependencies we are not aware of left so any other order may or may not work.
+Take care this listing may be outdated.
+We try to make install options independent of each other but there may be dependencies left we are not aware of so any other order may or may not work.

 ➜ Continue at the "openHABian Configuration Tool" chapter below

 # openHABian Configuration Tool

 The following instructions are developed for a Raspberry Pi but should be applicable to all hardware / all openHABian environments.
 Once connected to the command line console of your system, please execute the openHABian configuration tool by typing the following command:

 (Hint: sudo executes a command with elevated rights and will hence ask for your password.
 The default is